M.M. (Cleveland Institute of Music); D.M.A. (Michigan)

 Professor of Violin

 Violinist Carolyn Huebl enjoys a varied career as a soloist, chamber musician and teacher.
-She is currently Associate Professor of Violin at the Blair School of Music at Vanderbilt University and violinist of the Blakemore Trio.
+She is currently Professor of Violin at the Blair School of Music at Vanderbilt University and violinist of The Blakemore Trio.
 Prior to her appointment at Blair, she was Assistant Principal Second Violin with the Pittsburgh Symphony and Assistant Professor of Violin at Carnegie Mellon University.
-Critics have called her performances “unfailingly sensitive,” “utterly fearless” and “pristine,” and The Strad magazine declared that she “possesses a beguilingly warm sound and highly responsive expressive personality.”
+Critics have called her performances "unfailingly sensitive," "utterly fearless" and "pristine," and STRAD magazine declared that she "possesses a beguilingly warm sound and highly responsive expressive personality."

-In 2002, Huebl founded the Blakemore Trio with cellist Felix Wang and pianist Amy Dorfman.
+In 2002, Huebl founded The Blakemore Trio with cellist Felix Wang and pianist Amy Dorfman.
 Engagements have taken the trio to chamber series across the country, including a New York debut concert at Merkin Hall in 2010.
 The trio recently released its first recording of trios by Beethoven and Ravel on the Blue Griffin label.
-American Record Guide gave special note to the Ravel recording as “Impressionism at its best.”
-The trio is now celebrating the 2013 release of Gates of Silence, by Susan Botti, on the Albany label.
+American Record Guide gave special note to the Ravel recording as "Impressionism at its best."
+In 2013, they released Susan Botti's Gates of Silence on the Albany label.

-Huebl often performs as concertmaster of the IRIS Orchestra, under the direction of Michael Stern.
-During the summers, she has been featured on chamber series throughout the country, including the Walla Walla Chamber Festival, and is on the faculty of the Brevard Music Center.
-She has also taught at the Rocky Mountain Summer Conservatory, National Music Camp at Interlochen, Intermountain Suzuki Institute and the Killington Music Festival, and has presented master classes at leading schools of music across the country.
+Huebl often performs as concertmaster of the IRIS orchestra, under the direction of Michael Stern.
+During the summer, Huebl has been featured on chamber series throughout the country, including the Walla Walla Chamber Festival.
+She is on the faculty of the Brevard Music Center and the Madeline Island Chamber Music Festival.
+She has also taught at the Rocky Mountain Summer Conservatory, National Music Camp at Interlochen, Intermountain Suzuki Institute, and the Killington Music Festival, and has presented master classes at leading schools of music across the country.
 Her students have been prize winners and finalists in national competitions, and hold orchestral and teaching positions throughout the United States and South America.